ISIS setbacks reported in Syria

 As fighting persists, civilians in Raqqa were to leave in an evacuation plan brokered between tribal elders and a local council, the US-led coalition said.

-People leaving the city will be subject to search by the US-backed Syrian Democratic Forces, a coalition of mostly Kurdish and some Arab militias.
-Authorities want to make sure ISIS members trying to escape aren't among the civilians.
+People departing the city will be subject to search by the US-backed Syrian Democratic Forces, a coalition of mostly Kurdish and some Arab militias.

+The arrangement excludes foreign ISIS fighters but does permit the group's local fighters to withdraw along with civilians, the coalition said.

+Coalition spokesman Col. Ryan Dillon said it's important that people who leave Raqqa are "monitored and tracked" and that local ISIS affiliates don't get back into the conflict.

 The Syrian army recaptured the city of al-Mayadeen on Saturday after heavy fighting against ISIS, the state-run Syrian Arab News Agency said.
 Al-Mayadeen is nearly 45 kilometers (28 miles) from Deir Ezzor.